 Luxfer Magtech, Riverhead, New York.
 This site contains a small, redundant laboratory once used for testing chemical decontamination products.
-It is currently sealed, but, as part of our acquisition due diligence, we determined to have the facility professionally removed and cleansed.
-We hold a specific provision of \$0.2 million for this purpose, and we expect to carry out the work in 2016.
+It is currently sealed, but as part of our acquisition due diligence, we determined to have the facility professionally removed and cleansed.
+During 2016, the expected work began and we expect to carry out the remaining work in 2017.
+As of December 31, 2016, the remaining provision in respect of this matter was \$0.1 million.

 Redditch, England.
-In 2000, civil works carried out at the BA Tubes plant in Redditch were undertaken as part of the facility's capital expenditure program.
-Under the U.K.'s Integrated Pollution Control regime, and at the request of the U.K. Environment Agency, soil samples were taken that revealed significant groundwater contamination.
+In 2000, civil works carried out at the BA Tubes plant in Redditch led to the discovery of significant sub-soil contamination.
 Further investigation suggested that two large trichloroethylene spillages had occurred before we owned the business.
-In 2008, the site was designated as a "special site" under the contaminated land regime in England and Wales, which makes the U.K. Environment Agency responsible for management and oversight of site assessment and remediation.
-We have been implementing a long-term improvement plan at the site in line with the action plan for voluntary remediation that we presented to the U.K. Environment Agency.
+Over several years we have been implementing a long-term improvement plan at the site in line with an action plan for voluntary remediation that we presented to the U.K. Environment Agency.
 Since 2008, there has been no industrial activity on the Redditch site.
-As of December 31, 2015, we had a specific provision of \$0.6 million to cover future costs that would not be of a capital nature.
-It is expected that remediation will take several years, but recent sampling appears to indicate that our actions, which included modifying the drainage system and planting large numbers of trees, are having a beneficial effect.
-On March 11, 2016, we sold our redundant Redditch site to a company that specialises in remediating contaminated land.
-The sale was with passage of statutory liability for environmental issues to the purchaser, but our protection from future liabilities will depend in part on a pre-arranged insurance policy that only comes into force when the on-site remediation is complete, which is expected to be in 12-15 months' time.
+On March 11, 2016, we sold our redundant Redditch site to a company that specializes in remediating contaminated land.
+The sale was with passage of statutory liability for environmental issues to the purchaser, but our protection from future liabilities will depend in part on a pre-arranged insurance policy that comes into force when the on-site remediation is complete.
+We are monitoring progress of the on-site remediation, which is expected to be completed in 2017.
+As of December 31, 2016, we are still holding a provision of \$0.3 million to cover potential future costs.
+If the company that has purchased the land fails to complete the removal of the on-site contamination, under English law, the U.K. Environment Agency would look to us to, at minimum, continue our containment activities, and/or complete the on-site source remediation.